First DWI vs Second DWI in Dallas: How Sentences Change after a Prior Conviction

 • Judicial discretion is more limited

-Typical Sentence: First DWI in Dallas
+Typical Sentence for a First DWI in Dallas

 For a routine first offense, the most common outcomes include: